pivotal/docs-tap/cli-plugins/apps/overview-installation.md

 ## <a id='About'></a>About Workloads

 Tanzu Application Platform enables developers to quickly build and test applications regardless of their familiarity with Kubernetes.
-Developers can turn source code into a workload running in a container with a URL.
+Developers can turn source code into a workload that runs in a container with a URL.

-A Workload enables developers to choose application specifications such as the location of their repository, environment variables, bind a service and more (see [Command Reference](command-reference.md) for `workload create/update/apply` for full details).
+A workload enables developers to choose application specifications, such as repository location, environment variables, service binding, and more.
+For more information on workload creation and management, see [Command Reference](command-reference.md).

-Tanzu Application Platform can support range of possible workloads including a serverless process that spins up on demand, a constellation of microservices that work together as a logical application or a small hello-world test app.
+Tanzu Application Platform can support a range of workloads, including a serverless process that starts on demand, a constellation of microservices that functions as a logical application, or a small hello-world test app.

 ## <a id='Installation'></a>Installation